Perpetue/perpetue/README.md

 * New project of pet
 * hello-world

-{Leave nothing to chance!
+Leave nothing to chance!
 You want it to be easy for potential users, employers and collaborators to run your app.
 Do I need to run a server?
 Do I need to install any dependencies?
 How should I set up my databases?
-Is there other code this app depends on?}
+Is there other code this app depends on?
 ## Link to live site on GitHub Pages
 https://perpetue.github.io/portfolio-projects/index1.html
 ## Technologies Used
-{About the languages and tools I used to create this project.
-Assume that I know you probably used HTML ,CSS and Markdown.}
+About the languages and tools I used to create this project.
+Assume that I know you probably used HTML ,CSS and Markdown.
 ## Support and contact details
-{Let people know what to do if they run into any issues or have questions, ideas or concerns.
-Encourage them to contact me at E-mail:muperpety@gmail.com and Tel.Number:0786309745}
+Let people know what to do if they run into any issues or have questions, ideas or concerns.
+Encourage them to contact me at E-mail:muperpety@gmail.com and Tel.Number:0786309745
 ### License
-*{Determine the license under which this application can be used.
-See below for more details on licensing.}* Copyright (c) {2018} **{PERPETUE MUHAWENIMANA}**
+*Determine the license under which this application can be used.
+See below for more details on licensing.*
+Copyright (c) {2018} **{PERPETUE MUHAWENIMANA}**